ad Dei Gloriam Ministries

 We all have an idea of what faith is, but exactly what is this "saving faith".
 I think it might help to list a couple of things that it is NOT.

-First, Saving Faith is NOT mere "Intellectual Assent", that is believing certain historical facts.
+First, saving faith is NOT mere “Intellectual Assent”, that is, merely accepting certain historical episodes as fact.

-Second, Saving Faith is NOT "Circumstantial Faith", that is trusting God in temporary crises such as financial, illness etc. This is like treating God as a spare tire.
-As long as everything is going great down the highway of life, you don't acknowledge God, but you want Him to be available in case something goes wrong.
-When you have a blowout such as a lost job, you want to call on God, but as soon as the crisis passes, you put him back in the trunk so He doesn't interfere with your agenda.
+Second, Saving Faith is NOT “Circumstantial Faith”, that is, trusting God in temporary crises such as financial, illness etc. We sometimes treat God like a spare tire.
+As long as everything is going great down the highway of life, we don't acknowledge God, but we want Him to be available in case something goes wrong.
+When we have a blowout such as a lost job, we want to call on God, but as soon as the crisis passes, we often put him back in the trunk so He doesn't interfere with our agenda.

-Notice it says to believe in the Lord Jesus.
-Many people today think that it doesn't matter what you believe as long as you're sincere.
+Notice it says to believe on [in] the Lord Jesus.
+Many people today think that it doesn't matter who or what you believe as long as you're sincere.
+In effect, they put their faith in their own ability to have faith rather than putting their faith in Christ.
 The object of our faith is actually even more important than the amount of our faith.
-To illustrate, many people may remember the Tylenol incidents many years ago, when someone laced bottles with poison and about a dozen people died.
+To illustrate, many people may remember the Tylenol incidents many years ago, when a sicko laced some bottles with poison.
+Approximately a dozen people died before the bottles were pulled from the shelves.
 So why did the folks that took the poisonous pills die and the folks that took the untainted pills did not.
 It certainly wasn't the amount of faith.
-The folks that died had just as much faith that the Tylenol would cure their headaches as the folks that didn't.
+The folks that died had just as much faith that the Tylenol tablets would cure their headaches as the folks that didn't.
 The difference was the object of their faith.
 Those that took the real Tylenol lived, while those believing they were taking the real thing, but unknowingly were taking a false Tylenol, died.
-Likewise, many people today are putting their faith in a false God, such as their own good works.
+Likewise, many people today will experience spiritual death by putting their faith in a false God, such as their own good works.

 You have now heard the GREATEST NEWS EVER TOLD.
 Now I'd like to ask you a question.